 Discover some easy ways to cover a dated popcorn ceiling without the mess of scraping it off.
 Learn about various options to transform your space with minimal fuss, including installing paneling, putting up fabric, or using ceiling tiles.

 It seems that a lot of houses these days (my builder-grade home included) come with popcorn ceilings installed in pretty much every room.

 But trying to remove them is a messy job.
 And it doesn’t always give you the results you were hoping for.

 Friends of mine removed the popcorn from their ceilings only to find out that the drywall underneath was all wavy.
 I guess the installers figured they didn’t need to do a good job since it was going to get “popcorn-ed” anyhow.

 So I have come to the conclusion that covering the ceiling is the route to go!

-Keep reading to find my list of 5 ways to cover popcorn ceilings…hopefully at least one of them will help you “get rid” of your ugly ceiling, too.
+Keep reading to find out how to cover a popcorn ceiling without removing it.
+Hopefully at least one of them will help you hide your ugly ceiling, too.

 1 | Plank The Ceiling

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 Cindy at edithandevelynvintage.com completely transformed this master bedroom by installing wood planks right over the top of the popcorn ceiling.